VISITOR RESTRICTIONS IN PLACE. Visit link for details and more updates.

 XIV.
 The patient shall be free to retain and use personal clothing and possessions as space permits, provided it does not infringe on the rights of other patients.

 XVI.
-The patient shall not be denied appropriate care on the basis of race, religion, color, national origin, sex, age, disability, marital status, or source of payment, nor shall any such care be denied on account of the patient's sexual orientation.
+The patient shall not be denied appropriate care on the basis of age, sex, gender identity, sexual orientation, race, color, marital status, familial status, disability, religion, national origin, source of income, source of payment, or profession.

 XVII.
 The patient shall be entitled to be treated by the patient’s physician of choice, subject to reasonable rules and regulations of the facility regarding the facility’s credentialing process.

 XVIII.
-The patient shall be entitled to have the patients parents, if a minor, or spouse, or next of kin, or a personal representative, if an adult, visit the facility, without restriction, if the patient is considered terminally ill by the physician responsible for the patients care.
+The patient shall be entitled to have the patient’s parents, if a minor, or spouse, or next of kin, unmarried partner, or a personal representative chosen by the patient, if an adult, visit the facility, without restriction, if the patient is considered terminally ill by the physician responsible for the patient’s care.

 XIX.
 The patient shall be entitled to receive representatives of approved organizations as provided in RSA 151:28.